norvig/paip-lisp/docs/chapter18.md

 > -Suzuki Roshi, Zen Master

-**G**ame playing has been the target of much early work in AI for three reasons.
+Game playing has been the target of much early work in AI for three reasons.
 First, the rules of most games are formalized, and they can be implemented in a computer program rather easily.
 Second, in many games the interface requirements are trivial.
 The computer need only print out its moves and read in the opponent's moves.